 Fifteen years ago, I would have been horrified at the thought of doing my ‘business’ anywhere other than a private, sparkling, white, porcelain bowl.
 Now, in the wilderness, I think nothing of dropping my pants wherever I happen to be standing and doing a wee when nature calls.
-But periods are a different story, and I’ve had my fair share of embarrassing ones.
+But periods (let alone bad periods) are a different story, and I’ve had my fair share of embarrassing ones.

 Once, when I was trapped on a rocky, dead-end ledge, 4500 meters up Mt Kilimanjaro without a zip-lock bag, l flung (OMG, kids, stop reading now) a used tampon into a ravine.
 This, incidentally, is something you only ever do once.
 I was such a bad shot that it got caught in a tree, and dangled like a bright red Christmas decoration.
 Luckily nobody could see it!
 It was fully cotton and environmentally friendly so hopefully some carnivore enjoyed it (sorry!!), but I learned a good lesson: learn to throw!
 Just joking … I learned to ALWAYS carry zip-lock bags and I started using a menstrual cup.

 This is not an experience that will be easily understood by many people, nor is it a habit all women adopt.
 But, in the wilderness, I’ve learned to expect the unexpected.
 The more time I spend in the wild, the easier it becomes to relax about such things.

 An even funnier and more remarkable trick was performed by a friend of mine during a 60km training hike years ago.
 In the interests of speed, we had agreed that we would limit the number of individual, personal wee stops by all weeing at the same time.
 If you didn’t get your timing right and you were busting, you would have to duck behind a tree then run to catch up to the rest of the group when you’d finished.
 Jenny took this team philosophy very seriously indeed.